The Best VPN Service

-Fast and simple, this service offers an extremely high level of security and every premium feature, including multiple encryption methods and up to six simultaneous connections.
+Fast and simple, this service met all of our requirements for top-notch security while you browse the web, including multiple encryption methods and up to six simultaneous connections.
 Even better: It's pretty to look at and only $69/year.

 A heftier $100/year, but it performed best in our speed tests.